DrummerViking/DrummerViking/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Lisbon NearShore as an IAM consultant.
+- 🔭 I’m currently working at Richemont International S.A. as an IAM Automations Tech Lead.
      Previously worked at Microsoft as a Support Escalation Engineer in Intune, and with a strong background in Exchange On-premises and Online.
 - 💾 You will find most of my projects are written in Powershell.
 - 🌱 I’m currently learning about Web Development and Python.